DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/what.md

 - Enhanced Performance and Increased Reliability: The Service Mesh control plane and data plane are more reliable and performance-optimized based on the community version.

-- Multicloud, Multi-cluster, Multi-infrastructure: Provides an O&M-free hosting control plane and offers multicloud and multi-cluster global unified service governance, security, and service operation monitoring capabilities.
+- Multicloud, Multicluster, Multi-infrastructure: Provides an O&M-free hosting control plane and offers multicloud and multicluster global unified service governance, security, and service operation monitoring capabilities.
 It also provides unified service discovery and management for multiple infrastructures such as containers and virtual machines (VMs).

 - Protocol Extensions: Extend the support of Dubbo protocol.